All Episodes

 We had to successfully defend this law on ballot curing, which now is up on the Ninth Circuit.

-Obviously, Bernovich v DNC when the Democratic National Committee tried to change the rules on how mail-in ballots would be accepted and what would happen without a precinct ballot.
+DNC, when the Democratic National Committee tried to change the rules on how mail-in ballots would be accepted and what would happen without a precinct ballot.

-If you believe in the rule of law, if you believe in voter integrity, you can't let the Dems, you can't let the Liberals use the courts to try to overturn the process.
+If you believe in the rule of law, if you believe in voter integrity, you can't let the Dems, you can't let the liberals use the courts to try to overturn the process.

 You know this.

-And so if there's coming up, but if the audits show that the numbers don't match and that the counting was done fraudulently in whatever way, and and I don't I all I'm all I'm hearing is is that they're discovering problems in Georgia and in Arizona.
+But if the audits show that the numbers don't match and that the counting was done fraudulently in whatever way, and all I'm hearing is that they're discovering problems in Georgia and in Arizona.

-Is there any remedy for such a thing if in fact there would be enough in these very close states to change the result?
+Is there any remedy for such a thing if, in fact, there would be enough in these very close states to change the result?

 I learned a long time ago as a prosecutor to wait till you get all the facts and the evidence in front of you before making a determination what should or shouldn't happen.